 The adoption of electric vehicles (EVs) faces several significant challenges that hinder widespread acceptance.
 One primary issue is the limited charging infrastructure; many regions lack sufficient public charging stations, making long-distance travel daunting for potential EV owners.
 Additionally, the initial purchase price of EVs remains relatively high, despite decreasing battery costs, which can deter budget-conscious consumers.
 Concerns about battery life and the environmental impact of battery production and disposal also contribute to hesitance among potential buyers.
 Furthermore, a lack of consumer awareness and misinformation about EV capabilities can impede interest.
 Together, these challenges create barriers that manufacturers and policymakers must address to accelerate the transition to electric mobility.

-The Role of Policy in Accelerating EV Adoption
+The Role of Government in Accelerating EV Adoption